flutter/packages/packages/flutter_lints/README.md

 [Dart-enabled IDEs] typically present the issues identified by the analyzer in their UI.
 Alternatively, the analyzer can be invoked manually by running `flutter analyze`.

+This package is built on top of Dart's `recommended.yaml` set of lints from [package:lints].

 ## Usage